Battle of the Santa Cruz Islands: Aftermath

 Both sides claimed victory.
 The Americans stated that two Shōkaku-class fleet carriers had been hit with bombs and eliminated.
 Kinkaid's summary of damage to the Japanese included hits to a battleship, three heavy cruisers, and a light cruiser, and possible hits on another heavy cruiser.
 In reality, Shōkaku, Zuihō, and Chikuma were the only ships hit during the battle, none of which sank.
 For their part, the Japanese asserted that they sank three American carriers, one battleship, one cruiser, one destroyer, and one "unidentified large warship".
 Actual American losses comprised the carrier Hornet and the destroyer Porter, and damage to Enterprise, the light cruiser San Juan, the destroyer Smith and the battleship South Dakota.

 The loss of Hornet was a severe blow for Allied forces in the South Pacific, leaving Enterprise and Saratoga as the only operational Allied carriers in the entire Pacific theater.
 As Enterprise retreated from the battle, the crew posted a sign on the flight deck: "Enterprise vs Japan".
 Enterprise received temporary repairs at New Caledonia and, although not fully restored, returned to the southern Solomons area just two weeks later to support Allied forces during the Naval Battle of Guadalcanal.
 There she played an important role in what turned out to be the decisive naval engagement in the overall campaign for Guadalcanal when her aircraft sank several Japanese warships and troop transports during the naval skirmishes around Henderson Field.
-The lack of carriers pressed the Americans and Japanese to deploy battleships in night operations around Guadalcanal, one of only two actions in the entire Pacific War in which battleships fought each other, with South Dakota again being damaged while two Japanese battleships were lost.
+The lack of carriers pressed the Americans and Japanese to deploy battleships in night operations around Guadalcanal.
+The first engagement saw Admiral Abe's flagship Hiei crippled by American cruisers and she was abandoned after further damage from daytime air attacks including aircraft from Enterprise; Abe was relieved of command afterwards.
+The two fast battleships escorting Enterprise, Washington and South Dakota (which had only four out of her nine main guns operational), were detached to participate in the second night engagement that was one of only two actions in the entire Pacific War in which battleships fought each other, with South Dakota again being damaged while the Kirishima was sunk, and that defeat led to Admiral Kondo being reassigned to a lesser role.